Azure/azure-sdk-for-net/SUPPORT.md

 ## How to file issues and get help

 This repository is merely a collection of tags that contain recordings and other resources.
-If there are issues to be filed, they likely relate to the language repo rather than this one.
+If there are issues to be filed, they likely relate to the relevant language repo rather than this assets repository.

 For help and questions about using this repo, please file an issue with the label `question`.
 Before doing so, please read through the README.